telerik/ajax-docs/api/server/Telerik.Web.UI/RadFilterGroupExpression.md

 Gets the filter function of the current expression.

+###  FilterFunction `RadFilterFunction`

+Gets the filter function used in the current expression.

+###  GroupOperation `RadFilterGroupOperation`

+Gets or sets a value from the RadFilterGroupOperation enumeration representing the currently used
+            group operation.

 ###  IsEmpty `Boolean`

 Returns a boolean value indicating whether the current group expression has no filter
             expressions added.

-###  FilterFunction `RadFilterFunction`

-Gets the filter function used in the current expression.

 ## Methods

-###  FindByFieldName

-Returns a RadFilterNonGroupExpression based on the field name provided.

-#### Parameters

-#### fieldName `System.String`

-A string representing the field name of the expression.

-#### Returns

-`Telerik.Web.UI.RadFilterNonGroupExpression` A RadFilterNonGroupExpression having the provided field name.

 ###  AddExpression